-It is a testament to Zidane’s career in professional football that his most infamous moment in the game is considered an, ‘ode to defeat’ by Abdessemed, who immortalised Zidane’s World Cup final head-butt in his outrageous sculpture, Coup de Tete.
-The statue itself stands at an imposing 16ft and was displayed in Doha in Qatar, before being removed due to a strong public backlash, most likely because of its violent connotations.
-However given Zidane’s role as a race ambassador, his attack on Italian defender Marco Materazzi could mean a whole lot more given the suspected racial slur directed towards Zidane by Materazzi to prompt his violent outburst.
+It is a testament to Zidane’s career in professional football that his most infamous moment in the game is considered an ‘ode to defeat’ by Abdessemed, who immortalised Zidane’s World Cup final head-butt in his outrageous sculpture, Coup de Tete.
+The statue itself stands at an imposing 16ft and was displayed in Doha in Qatar, before being removed due to an intense public backlash, most likely because of its violent connotations.
+However, given Zidane’s role as a race ambassador, his attack on Italian defender Marco Materazzi could mean a whole lot more given the suspected racial slur directed towards Zidane by Materazzi to prompt his violent outburst.

-Consequently Italy won the World Cup.
+Consequently, Italy won the World Cup.
 Rather than criticise Zidane, the French press chose to celebrate Zidane’s overall career.
-Jacques Chirac, the French President at the time, shared the sentiment of the press; “You are a virtuoso, a genius of football and an exceptional human being.
+Jacques Chirac, the French President at the time, shared the sentiment of the media; “You are a virtuoso, a genius of football and an exceptional human being.
 That is why France admires you.”

 Zidane is one of the greatest football players of all time, and yet, arguably his most iconic moment in the game was a foul which contradicted the laws of the game.
-This is why Zidane is the greatest, because not only is he a wonderfully gifted player but he is also the protagonist of one of the finest stories football has to offer.
-The Frenchman has singlehandedly-propelled football into a higher cultural activity.
-In many years time, when the historians of sport retrace the steps of this shift in football, it will be Zidane who will be accredited as the 21st Century football renaissance man.
+This is why Zidane is the greatest, because not only is he a wonderfully gifted player but he is also the protagonist of one of the most beautiful stories football has to offer.
+The Frenchman has singlehandedly-propelled football into higher cultural activity.
+In many years, when the historians of sport retrace the steps of this shift in football, it will be Zidane who will be accredited as the 21st Century football renaissance man.

 As Ervine wrote in French Cultural Studies, After Zidane’s World Cup triumph in 1998 “the French victory was used very widely as a metaphor for successful French integration.”
-Zidane himself was an obvious individual example of positive integration due to the fact that his father was an Algerian immigrant.
-The Frenchman’s talents in football reverberated across French society; Zidane truly was a pioneer in the beautiful game.
-Since the beginning of the game itself football has been manipulated by politics the world-over, and France as a country relied on the achievements of Zidane and his teammates during their glory years.
+Zidane himself was an obvious individual example of positive integration because his father was an Algerian immigrant.
+The Frenchman’s talents in football reverberated across French society; Zidane indeed was a pioneer in the beautiful game.
+Since the beginning of the game itself, football has been manipulated by politics the world over, and France as a country relied on the achievements of Zidane and his teammates during their glory years.

 “This closes a chapter of French history because it shows one can remain faithful to an Algerian nationalist father and yet be for France, that one can be a Muslim and be fully French.”(Hare, London: 135).

-The bigger picture however involves Zidane to a much lesser extent.
+The bigger picture, however, involves Zidane to a much lesser extent.
 Professional players are bought and traded for primarily their footballing prowess and secondarily for their media clout.
-However Zidane has illustrated the influence a charismatic footballer can have in the real world, he was the foremost player in a global sport, a sport that has a greater following than any political party or religion.
+However Zidane has illustrated the influence a charismatic footballer can have in the real world, he was the foremost player in a global sport, a sport that has a more considerable following than any political party or religion.

-Braudy defines how icons cannot escape the associations by which they come to be defined by the outside eye:
+Braudy defines how icons cannot escape the associations by which they come to be determined by the outside eye:

 “To be talked about is to be part of a story, and to be part of a story is to be at the mercy of storytellers – the media and their audience.
 The famous person is thus not so much a person as a story about a person.
 (Braudy, 1997: 592).”

-As I type this article I am abundantly aware of its melodramatic nature, although in football a writer very rarely has a topic so captivating to write about.
+As I type this article, I am abundantly aware of its melodramatic nature, although in football a writer very rarely has a topic so captivating to write about.
 Zidane was, at times, over-emotional, and he thrived on the big occasions.
-In a sport that is overladen with mundane media-trained bores, Zidane is the sole torchbearer of theatrical football and his stage presence is sorely missed in today’s game.
+In a sport that is overladen with mundane media-trained bores, Zidane is the sole torchbearer of theatrical football, and his stage presence is sorely missed in today’s game.
 From start to finish he was the very best.
-Don’t scrutinize his stats or statistics; you had to see to believe it.
-As an audience we were gripped, Zidane’s career narrative was never short of a plot-twist or two, the last of which coming right at the end of his story with the Frenchman’s cathartic head-butt, a poetic finale to football’s greatest work of art.
+Don’t scrutinise his stats or statistics; you had to see to believe it.
+As an audience we were gripped, Zidane’s career narrative was never short of a plot-twist or two, the last of which comes right at the end of his story with the Frenchman’s cathartic head-butt, a poetic finale to football’s most celebrated work of art.

 French word meaning the final part of a narrative.